Skip to the content

 Can you really learn French for free?

-When you use free resources to learn French, you’ll have to be a little more proactive than you would if everything was just bundled together like with paid app but as we’ve seen before, no language course alone will allow you to master a language.
+When you use free resources to learn French, you’ll have to be a little more proactive than you would if everything was just bundled together like it would be with a paid app.
+But since no single language course alone will allow you to master a language, if you really want to get a handle on more subtle aspects of French, like culture, pop culture, history, everyday speech, and more, you’ll have to think about finding other resources, anyway.

-If you really want to get a handle on more subtle aspects of French, like culture, pop culture, history, everyday speech, and more, you’ll have to think about finding other resources, anyway.
 As you’ll see by the end of this article, you can find most of these extras for free.

 Let’s look at the many ways you can learn and practice French for free.